front-end-intermediate/session-1/readme.md

 var car = {type:"Fiat", model:"500", color:"white"}
 ```

 Note that an Array is an object in JavaScript.
-Because an array is an object at its core you can add properties to it:
+Because an array is an object at its core you can add properties to it.

+In the console:

 ```js
 var box = []